 Frankly, things are pretty unsexy right now.

-We’re right in the midst of the Build phase of REEBO, potentially the longest and most tedious phase—in order words, we’re experiencing the unsexy part of change.
+We’re right in the midst of the Build phase of REEBO, potentially the longest and most tedious phase; in other words, we’re experiencing the unsexy part of change.
 I’m working full-time while helping out my husband, occasionally writing on Uncoveries, and taking care of the newest member of our family—our adorable five month old maltipoo puppy.
 There may not be anything exciting to report (aside from the new puppy! 😊) for months or perhaps a couple years.

 In the end, it’ll all be worth it.
 There’s definitely a correlation between the unsexy part of change eventually turning into amazing experiences at some unforeseeable point, and it’s not just happenstance.